braintree/runbook/README.md

 end
 ```

+If you want to parameterize these runbook snippets, you can place them in a ruby function that takes arguments and generates the desired entity or statement.
+If these snippets set information that is used by the runbook, such as with `capture` statements, it is a good practice to parameterize where the result is stored.
+This lets the snippet fit different contexts and makes clear what data is being returned from the snippet.

 ### Deep Nesting

 Because the Runbook DSL is declarative, it is generally discouraged to develop elaborate nested decision trees.
 For example, it is discouraged to use the `ask` statement to gather user feedback, branch on this information in a `ruby_command`, and follow completely separate sets of steps.
 This is because deep nesting eliminates the benefits of the declarative DSL.
 You can no longer noop the deeply nested structure for example.